-It's worth noting that, regardless of nationality, all expats would need an Employment Pass to work in Singapore or a Study Pass to study.
-Expats will need to begin by finding employment or gaining acceptance to an institution to qualify.
+It's worth noting that, regardless of nationality, all expats would need an Employment Pass to work in Singapore or a Study Pass to study there.
+Expats will need to begin by finding employment or gaining acceptance to an educational institution to qualify.

-Travellers allowed visa-free entry into Singapore may be allowed to enter the city-state for either 30 days or 90 days – the length of entry permitted depends entirely on one's country of citizenship.
+Travellers allowed visa-free entry into Singapore may be allowed to enter the city-state for either 30 days or 90 days – the length of entry permitted depends on one's country of citizenship.

 If needing to stay in Singapore beyond the allotted time, visitors must apply for an extension of stay.
 This must be done before the expiry of the original length of entry.

-Citizens not from a visa-exempt country will need to apply for an Entry Visa ahead of time.
-Citizens of certain countries must apply online for an e-Visa, while citizens of other countries will need to apply in person at their nearest Singaporean embassy or consulate.
+Citizens not from a visa-exempt country will need to apply for a visa ahead of time.
+Citizens of certain countries may apply online for an e-Visa, while others will need to apply in person at their nearest Singaporean embassy or consulate.

 When applying for an Entry Visa, a Letter of Introduction (LOI) from a citizen or permanent resident in Singapore will have to be submitted in addition to other documents.

 Long-term visit pass for Singapore

 Foreigners with a family member who is a citizen or permanent resident of Singapore may apply for a Long-Term Visit Pass (LTVP).
-Expat spouses who have a child in Singapore or have been living in the city-state for more than three years may be eligible for the LTVP+, which allows the holder longer periods of residency as well as access to health and employment benefits.
+Expat spouses who have a child in Singapore or have been living in the city-state for more than three years may be eligible for the LTVP+, which allows the holder longer periods of residency as well as other healthcare and employment benefits.

 Employment pass for Singapore